 JetBlue’s frequent-flier program it’s a lot more traditional in the sense that there are a multitude of ways to earn (and burn) points other than by flying JetBlue.

-The fact that I can earn and spend points on a multitude of other airlines with JetBlue Mosaic makes it a better choice for me.
+The fact that I can earn and spend points on a multitude of other airlines with JetBlue TrueBlue makes it a better choice for me.
 In contrast, a JetBlue vs American Airlines comparison is a lot more difficult since the frequent flyer programs are so similar.

 Why would you choose Southwest over jetBlue?